 - Americas.
-This segment performs a variety of background check and compliance services across all phases of the workforce lifecycle from pre-onboarding to post-onboarding and ongoing monitoring after the employee, extended worker, volunteer, or tenant has been onboarded.
+This segment performs a variety of background check and compliance services across all phases of the workforce lifecycle from pre-onboarding services to post-onboarding and ongoing monitoring services, covering employees, contractors, contingent and extended workers, drivers, tenants, and volunteers.
 We generally classify our service offerings into three categories: pre-onboarding, post-onboarding, and adjacent products.
 We deliver our solutions across multiple vertical industries in the United States, Canada, and Latin America markets. - International.
 The International segment provides services similar to our Americas segment in regions outside of the Americas.
 We primarily deliver our solutions across multiple vertical industries in the Europe, India, and Asia Pacific markets.